 Originally there were around 700-800 residents in the palace, but over the centuries, the number raised to 5,000 people.
 The palace has three main parts: The Old Palace, the New Palace, and Yildiz Palace.
 The one which is known as Topkapi is the New Palace.

 The Old Palace was the first construction created in the newly conquered city.
 It was damaged by fire in 1514 and after that most of the people went to live in the New Palace.
-The old one was partially restored and rebuilt but fire destroyed it once more during the reign of sultan Abdulaziz, who ruled between 1861 – 1876.
-This time, the Commander-in-Chief gate was placed in place of the palace.
-Now, it is a part of Istanbul University.
+The old one was partially restored and rebuilt, but fire destroyed it once more during the reign of sultan Abdulaziz, who ruled between 1861 – 1876.
+This time, the Commander-in-Chief gate was put there in place of the palace.
+Now, it is a part of Istanbul University .

 The building of the New Palace was started by Mehmed II and it was much more luxurious.
-The site dominated the landscape and contained State buildings, pleasure pavilions, baths, workshops, kitchens, residential quarters, etc. All of the sultan’s private and political life was centered in this site.
-The ruler met with his advisers there, celebrated battles his soldiers won, and created strategies.
+The site dominated the landscape and contained state buildings, pleasure pavilions, baths, workshops, kitchens, residential quarters, etc. All of the sultan’s private and political life was centered in this site.
+The ruler met with his advisers there, celebrated battles his soldiers won , and made strategic plans.
 With time, it also became a center of family life and local culture.

 Sultan Mehmed II ordered the initial construction around the 1460s. ( Public Domain )

 In the 18th century, a new palace was built in Besiktas in Istanbul.
-It was a summer palace for the sultan Selim III (1789 – 1807).
+It was a summer palace for Sultan Selim III (1789 – 1807).
 Sultan Mahmud II (1808 – 39), who loved to get out of the crowded court, spent lots of time in this palace.
 The Yildiz Palace was an oasis for a ruler, a place to rest without leaving the capital.
-However, this idea was changed by the sultan Abdulhamid II, who moved his entire court there.
+However, this idea was changed by Sultan Abdulhamid II, who moved his entire court there.

 The Heart of a Harem